Thomas Fremantle (Royal Navy officer): Political career

 Fremantle spent the next five years in England, as a member of Parliament for Sandwich 1806–1807 and a Lord of the Admiralty (1806–1807), before being posted rear-admiral and taking command in the Adriatic Sea, where he employed the frigate squadrons under him successfully against French-held Italy and Dalmatia.
 When the French empire surrendered in 1814, the entire Balkan coast surrendered to him with over 800 ships, netting Fremantle a vast fortune.
 For his services he was made a Knight Grand Cross of the Order of the Bath on 12 April 1815, as well as a baron of the Austrian Empire and later a vice-admiral and, from 1818, the Commander-in-Chief, Mediterranean Fleet.
 He also received several Austrian and Italian knighthoods and initiation into the Royal Guelphic Order of Hanover.
 Fremantle died in December 1819 from a sudden illness and was buried at Naples, where his grave can be seen in the Garden of Don Carlo Califano outside the gate of San Gennaro, Naples.

 His sons

-He had at least four sons; the eldest, Thomas was a politician and succeeded to his father's baronetcy on his death.
-He was later made Baron Cottesloe for his own services to England.
+He had at least four sons; the eldest, Thomas was a politician. who was later created Baron Cottesloe.
 Another son, Charles Fremantle, became the captain of the 26-gun frigate HMS Challenger, the first ship to arrive in a fleet of three ships sent out from Britain to establish a colony at the Swan River in Western Australia.
 The Australian city of Fremantle is named after him.
 A third son, William Robert Fremantle, was the Dean of Ripon while his youngest son, Stephen Grenville Fremantle, was captain of HMS Juno from 1853 to 1858.